Referendums in Germany: Federal concept

-Following World War II the new republic was founded with only minor elements of direct democracy.
+Following World War II West Germany was founded with only minor elements of direct democracy.
 At the federal level, there are only two mandatory constitutional referendum types.
 One type is for enacting a new constitution.
 Changes to the constitution do not require a public vote and there is no provision for an initiative for a constitutional amendment.
 There has never been a referendum of this type, although there was an argument in that direction during German reunification.

 The other type requires a regional public vote in case of restructuring the States (Neugliederung des Bundesgebietes, "New Arrangement of the Federal Territory") which led to a number of effectless referendums to recreate states or change the territory of a state.
 In addition there was a referendum on the merger of Baden and Württemberg into Baden-Württemberg in 1951 (accepted) and a referendum on the merger of Berlin and Brandenburg into Berlin-Brandenburg in 1996 (rejected).